Welcome to the official TYPO3 Documentation¶

 TYPO3 CMS is an Open Source Enterprise Content Management System powered by PHP.

-The Getting Started Tutorial walks you through the backend - the interface for editing content and configuring the TYPO3 installation.
-You need a browser and a working TYPO3 installation.
+- The Getting Started Tutorial introduces you to TYPO3’s backend - the interface used for managing content and configuring your TYPO3 installation.

 How the documentation is organized¶